 With Hyatt’s pick up of Small Luxury Hotels (SLH) properties, the destinations where you can find extraordinary stays keeps growing, including places like the Maldives, Bali, and wellness retreats in the USA.

 While many people probably think about using British Airways Avios, you shouldn’t sleep on Iberia Avios.
 Specifically, Iberia provides a great business class sweet spot between Boston, Chicago, or New York and Madrid.

-You can book a one-way business class award to Madrid for only 34,000 Avios — round-trip for 68,000 Avios.
-The total taxes/fees on these awards will be more than reasonable at about $210 for a round-trip booking.
+You can book a one-way business class ticket from US cities to Madrid for only 34,000 Avios — round-trip for 68,000 Avios.
+The total taxes/fees on these points bookings will be more than reasonable, at about $210 for a round-trip booking.

 If you’re flying to/from New York, you could even find your way onto one of Iberia’s nice new Airbus A350s.
 Can’t go wrong with that!

 Singapore Suites Class Via KrisFlyer